 Johnson Memorial Health continues to treat COVID-19 patients here at the hospital.
 We have a plan in place for patient surge, pandemic events and other emergencies.
 We actively participate in infection control efforts and regional patient safety coalitions.
 These networks serve us well in responding to any public health emergency across the health care continuum in partnership with federal, state, and local agencies.

-JMH holds daily situational awareness meetings with key staff to share information and discuss whether our current plan of operations is sufficient or if changes are needed.
+JMH holds regular situational awareness meetings with key staff to share information and discuss whether our current plan of operations is sufficient or if changes are needed.
 We have evaluated supplies that might be needed and found that, in addition to our usual emergency preparation, we have a significant amount of extra supplies stocked at this time.

 This Resource Center also will be updated regularly as more information becomes available.

 Johnson Memorial Health is offering COVID-19 vaccines to children ages 5 to 11 (Pfizer) through our physician offices.
 This is a two-shot process, with the second shot scheduled three weeks after the first one.
 Appointments are required and supply is limited.

 VACCINE LOCATION CHANGE